 If going to real estate school or getting your license isn't an option (time- or price-wise), there are still plenty of ways to grow your skill set and improve your business.

-For one, you could take just a single real estate course, like a class on digital marketing, listing photography, price analysis, or REIT investing.
-These types of courses are often offered through real estate schools or online through Continuing Education schools.
-Places like Udemy and Ed2Go or your local community college can also be a good place to look for CE courses and real estate classes.
+For one, you could take just a single real estate course on topics such as digital marketing, listing photography, price analysis, or real estate investment trust (REIT) investing.
+These types of courses are often offered through real estate schools or online through continuing education (CE) schools.
+Places like Udemy and Ed2Go or your local community college can also be good places to look for CE courses and real estate classes.

 Finally, you can try extension schools.
 The Harvard Extension School, for example, has certification programs that are less time-intensive than licensing programs.
 They also afford you the ability to spread out your real estate education over a longer period of time.
 (There's even an investing program you can consider.)

-Going to real estate school can certainly offer some benefits, but it’s not right for everyone.
-When in doubt, talk to a local real estate agent about the work and costs it will entail, and consider how the move fits into your long-term goals as an investor.
-Only you can decide if the move is right for your real estate career.
+Going to real estate school can certainly offer some benefits, but it's not right for everyone.
+When in doubt, talk to a local real estate agent about the work and costs it will entail.
+Then, consider how the move would fit into your long-term goals as an investor.
+Only you can decide whether the move is right for your real estate career.